mazzasaverio/fastapi-your-data/README.md

 ## Future Objectives

 - Transition to asynchronous interactions with the database.
-- Integration of a frontend using Next.js.
+- Connect a frontend in Next.js.

 ## Contributing